33 Classic Movies That Are Truly Timeless

 Memorable quote: “There may be honor among thieves, but there’s none in politicians.”

-A sweeping epic, Lawrence of Arabia holds its own among classic movies because of the film’s dedicated approach to cinematography, art direction, music and overall quality.
-While not the first epic in movie history, it elevated what audiences have come to expect from these kinds of films.
-It centers on British officer T.E.
-Lawrence (Peter O’Toole) as he tries to unite the Arab tribes during World War I. Lawrence of Arabia won seven Academy Awards, including Best Picture, though O’Toole lost the Best Actor Oscar to Gregory Peck, who took home the top prize for his portrayal of Atticus Finch in To Kill a Mockingbird.
+A sweeping epic, Lawrence of Arabia holds its own among classic films thanks to its dedicated approach to cinematography, art direction, music and acting.
+Indeed, it elevated what audiences have come to expect from big-budget extravaganzas.
+The story centers on British officer T.E.
+Lawrence (Peter O’Toole) as he tries to unite the Arab tribes during World War I. Lawrence of Arabia won seven Academy Awards, including Best Picture—though O’Toole lost the Best Actor Oscar to Gregory Peck in To Kill a Mockingbird.

 Rear Window Ecomm Via Amazon.com